Gummy candy: Cola Bottles

 Cola bottles are sweets in the shape of classic Coca-Cola-style bottles with a cola flavor.
 They are produced by numerous companies.
 "Fizzy Blue Bottles", made by Lutti (formerly part of the French division of the Leaf Company, now controlled by a private investment group), are sweets typically found in a pick and mix selection.
 These are very similar to cola bottle gummies in shape, but they are usually sour and coloured blue and pink.
 "Blue Bottles", a variation from another company, are identifiable by the small rims around the sides, and are chewier and thicker, with a sweeter taste.
-There are also Lime cola bottles which typically retain the brownish-red colour and replace the clear top with a green colour. and mint flavoured bottles which replace the cola flavor for a mint flavor and are typically green instead of brown-red.
+There are also Lime cola bottles, which typically retain the brownish-red colour and replace the clear top with a green colour, and mint flavoured bottles, which replace the cola flavor with a mint flavor and are typically green instead of brown-red.

 Rings

-Ring-shaped gummy is often covered in sugar or sour powder.
+A ring-shaped gummy is often covered in sugar or sour powder.
 The most common and popular flavor is the peach ring.
-Other flavors include green apple, melon, blue raspberry, strawberry, and aniseed — although these are typically coated in chocolate.
+Other flavors include green apple, melon, blue raspberry, strawberry, and aniseed—although these are typically coated in chocolate.
 A commonly known producer of gummy rings is Trolli, for which the gummy rings are an important asset.

 Red frogs

 In Australia, jelly confectionery in the shape of frogs has been very popular since the 1930s.
 They are colored red or green, although they are usually referred to as "red frogs".
-These have influenced the shape, structure, consistency and formula that makes gummy bears.
+These have influenced the shape, structure, consistency and formula that make gummy bears.
 Red frog gummies are not associated with the Red Frogs Association.